xclusivfred/A-simple-portfolio-website/README.md

 # A-simple-portfolio-website
-A portfolio that provides professional information about an individual or a company.
+A portfolio webpage that provides professional information about an individual or a company.

 ## Prerequisite